 Ivar: In the ICE committee I learned a lot, as I was responsible for organizing an entire day which was filled with a lot of small activities and I also had contact with the faculty, staff, mentors and multiple board members.
 All the committees I joined were a lot of fun, but my best experience with De CB was definitely going on the Ski trip that my committee organized, it was so much fun.

 What was the most memorable thing that happened?

 Josephine: One of our meetings took all evening, because we weren’t actually doing anything, and were just playing games and fooling around all evening.
-With the Christmas Dinner, after just having gotten the first years members, after a social drink we spontaneously went somewhere to go grab a beer at a cafe.
+With the Christmas Dinner, after just having gotten the first-year members, after a social drink, we spontaneously went somewhere to go grab a beer at a cafe.
 It was very nice as we got to know each other quickly and the atmosphere was immediately amazing.

 Did you feel like you had enough freedom to do what you wanted?

 Jose: Initially at the aXie maybe not so much, because I did not know how things functioned.
 At the end of the year, there was the SpaXie first-year activity, where we as first-years were in control which was a lot of fun.
 During ICE there was also quite a bit of freedom, but also logical restrictions such as budgets and planning.
 Christmas Dinner was lovely because everyone had a lot of freedom in preparing their courses and the creativity that goes along with it.

 Pieter: The only limitation is budget but that is part of life.
 It is nice to work your way around it and get more creative.
 And to be fair, most people will come if you ask them nicely.
 So yes, there was plenty of freedom.
 In the career committee, you only have to make sure that you don’t clash with the education committee but that is minor.

 If somebody was interested in joining one of these committees or becoming an active member overall, what do you think they should know?